 The Amiable Scottish Skeptic says 'Choose better beer'

 Every person wishes to know and to know more.
 We are creatures that came to dominate and step outside of the food chain not as a result of our strength but our intelligence and social coordination.
 We cannot outrun most animals, have pitiful claws, short teeth, and weak muscles.
 We can strategize and work in groups.
 Our knowledge, its accumulation, is the greatest advantage over the rest of the animal kingdom.
 People too often take for granted that we stand outside and apart from other animals but taking the time...
 [Read More]

 Intro The Great American Beer Festival (GABF) is the premier beer festival and awards competition in the United States, possibly the world.
 Breweries and brewers display their wins proudly and for good reason, especially with the explosion in the number of breweries, entrants, and the subsequent competition in recent years.
 The GABF is no fringe occasion as it may have been from 1983-86, when just three places were awarded in a sole category, compared to the 288 award winners across 90+ categories in 2016.1 Despite the...
 [Read More]

 Part IV - Graphs and Paths

 Motivation If handed a pale ale and in the other hand you hold a stout it should be simple enough to identify differences.1 These observations would be fairly common and not overly informative.
 Being introduced to beers in this ham handed manner would not be productive to identifying similarities instead of differences or trying to get from one beer style to another in an instructive way.
 It would be more helpful to home in on a style you enjoy and branch off steadily from there.
-There will be some jumping around to test the boundaries for sure, but if we stretch too far we can be reassured of a foundation to return to.
-Additionally, it is the...
+There will...
 [Read More]

 Drought, Draughts, and Decency